Homework and homework support

 Year 9, Year 10 and Year 11

 Subject areas will set homework appropriate to the learning needs of the students in their class.
-This will be up to a maximum of 45-60 minutes per week.
-During the three year programme, the homework will vary depending upon the structure of the course and coursework deadlines.
+This will be up to a maximum of 45-60 minutes per week per subject.
+During the three-year programme, the homework will vary depending upon the structure of the course and coursework deadlines.

 Year 12 and Year 13

 Each subject will set up to 5 hours per subject per week.
-This will be completed at home and in study periods.
+This is completed at home and in study periods.